-Figure 5.3-1 5G LI Interfaces

-Editor’s Note: Need to explain what each of the interfaces does, and possibly delete some of them.

-5.3.2 Architectural Elements

-This clause defines the LI network elements.

-5.3.2.1 Network Function

-The Network Functions (NF) in figure 1 are those defined by 3GPP SA2.
+The Network Functions (NF) in Figure 6 are those defined by 3GPP SA2.

-5.3.2.2 ADMF – LI Administrative Function

-The 5G LI Administrative Function (ADMF) performs functions similar to pre-5G ADMFs, with the difference that it does not control the virtualized LI elements in the network directly, but through a newly defined LICF (see below).
+The 5G LI Administrative Function (ADMF) performs functions similar to pre-5G ADMFs but does not control the virtualized LI network elements directly, but through a newly defined LICF (see below).
 For mixed virtualized/legacy networks it is assumed that the ADMF will continue to communicate with the legacy elements directly.

-Editor’s note: Words must be bettered.

-5.3.2.3 LICF – Lawful Interception Control Function

 The Lawful Interception Control Function (LICF) manages the mapping between the target list pushed down by the ADMF and the session-level parameters that enable the choice, provisioning, and management of appropriate POIs that have access to the target communications.
 The LICF maintains a mapping between ADMF subscription-level identifiers and POI session-level identifiers for each intercept.

-5.3.2.4 LITD – Lawful Interception Topology Discovery Function

 The LI Topology Discovery function (LITD) attached to the Topology Function (TF) feeds the LICF the necessary information to map which POIs need to be triggered for each target service under surveillance.
 In effect, this function is the abstraction layer of the virtualization infrastructure, which enables the standard interface to the LICF to use information coming from disparate implementations of lower layer virtualization infrastructure platforms.

-5.3.2.5 POI– Point of Interception

 Each network function has associated with it a Point of Interception (POI) that is provisioned and controlled by the ADMF/LICF.
 The POI may query the LICF for the state of LI for a given subject identifier (see clause 8.2.1) or have the ADMF/LICF push down said state (see clause 8.2.2).
 The POI may need to respond to a query for the state of LI for a given subject identifier from the ADMF/LICF.
 The POI also generates LI product by isolating the communications associated with the target and forwarding the LI product to the correct MF/DFs.

-5.3.2.6 MF/DFs – Mediation/Delivery Functions

 The Mediation/Delivery Functions (MF/DFs) aggregate information from upstream POIs, and, depending on implementation, correlate multiple streams, correlate related IRI, correlate IRI and related CC, prepare, package and distribute the LI product to the correct LEMF.

-5.3.2.7 LEMF – Law Enforcement Monitoring Function

 The Law Enforcement Monitoring Function (LEMF) receives the LI product.
 The LEMF is out of scope of the present document.

-5.
+5.5 LI Interfaces

+All lawful interception functions described in the present document contain a set of LI_X and HI_LI interfaces used to control LI and pass intercepted events or content of communications between LI system components, as shown in Figure 7.